apache/flink-web/docs/content/posts/howto-test-batch-source.md

 BackendTestEnvironment backendTestEnvironment = new BackendTestEnvironment();
 `

-BackendTestEnvironment
-implements [TestResource](https://nightlies.apache.org/flink/flink-docs-master/api/java/org/apache/flink/connector/testframe/TestResource.html)
+To integrate with JUnit5 BackendTestEnvironment implements [TestResource](https://nightlies.apache.org/flink/flink-docs-master/api/java/org/apache/flink/connector/testframe/TestResource.html)
 .
 This environment is scoped to the test suite so it is where we setup the backend runtime and shared resources (session, tablespace, etc...) by implementing [startup()](https://nightlies.apache.org/flink/flink-docs-master/api/java/org/apache/flink/connector/testframe/TestResource.html#startUp--) and [tearDown()](https://nightlies.apache.org/flink/flink-docs-master/api/java/org/apache/flink/connector/testframe/TestResource.html#tearDown--) methods.
-For that we advice the use of [testContainers](https://www.testcontainers.org/) that relies on docker images to provide a real backend instance (not a mock) that is representative for integration tests.
+For that we advise the use of [testContainers](https://www.testcontainers.org/) that relies on docker images to provide a real backend instance (not a mock) that is representative for integration tests.
 Several backends are supported out of the box by testContainers.
 We need to configure test containers that way: